catlewin/CS441-Project-3-Evaluator-with-State/README.md

 # Racket Expression Evaluator

-_A functional interpreter with state management_
+_A functional evaluator with state management_

 _____